medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 ### People/Team

 #### Distributed things
-* Without some effort, it’s easy for things to feel lonely, isolated, etc.
+* Without some effort, it’s easy for things to feel lonely or isolated
 * Default to asynchronous things
-* Respect teammate time zones (including your own!)
+* Respect teammate timezones (including your own!)

 #### Expensify
 * Follow up to make sure things get through